-Each side character has his or her little own story, and after the point that they have been introduced they fall back into being side characters-but the thing is that now they keep adding to the story.
+Each side character has his or her own story, and after the point that they have been introduced, they fall back into side characters-but the thing is that now they keep adding to the story.

-Whereas the usual slice of life would have episodic episodes of characters and then you’d never see them again, Mistudomoe repeatedly brings back the same characters again and again making a refreshing feel every time they come back.
+Whereas the usual slice of life would have episodic episodes of characters and then you’d never see them again, Mistudomoe repeatedly brings back the same characters again and again, making for a refreshing feeling every time they come back.

-I laughed so hard I got sick and had to go to bed for over 14 hours to recover.
-Or well, maybe I was sick and the laughing triggered my allergies and then I kept coughing until I had to lie down and go to sleep.
+I laughed so hard that I got sick and had to go to bed for over 14 hours to recover.
+Or well, maybe I was sick and the laughter triggered my allergies and then I kept coughing until I had to lie down and go to sleep.

-Want an interesting approach to something that has already been done, and want it from a viewpoint where it hacks the slice of life genre to pieces?
+Want an interesting approach to something that has already been done, and want it from a viewpoint where it hacks the slice-of-life genre to pieces?
 Mitsudomoe should hit right home.
-The thing is though, if you didn’t listen to warning at the beginning of this review about vulgarity and stupid humor then you’re going to hate this.
-Hate it a lot.
+The thing is, though, if you didn’t listen to the warning at the beginning of this review about vulgarity and stupid humor, then you’re going to hate this.
+I hate it a lot.

-This is not an anime to be viewed for it’s cutesy moments so abundant in slice of life (although it does has some), it’s meant to be a hilarious attempt to get revenge upon the predictable slice of life genre.
+This is not an anime to be viewed for its cutesy moments so abundant in the slice-of-life genre (although it does have some), it’s meant to be a hilarious attempt to get revenge on the predictable slice-of-life genre.

 In short, Mitsudomoe is both great and awful.
 Plot-wise, it’s no better than the worst of anime, but the common misconception is that Mitsudomoe is an anime that is dependent on its jokes for goodness, not its riveting storyline (for it has none).